Five people shot on Mardi Gras parade route in New Orleans: 1 dead, suspect detained - 1010 WCSI

 Five people shot on Mardi Gras parade route in New Orleans: 1 dead, suspect detained

-A shooting Sunday night along a Madri Gras parade route in New Orleans left one person dead and four others wounded, according to police.
+A shooting Sunday night along a Mardi Gras parade route in New Orleans left one person dead and four others wounded, according to police.

 The incident on the Bacchus parade routeoccurred at around 9:30 p.m. local time at the intersection of St. Charles Ave. and Terpsichore St., a spokesperson for the New Orleans Police Department told FOX News Digital.